brianreicher/Aviato/README.md

 # Aviato - A Marketplace for Airline Ticket Resale

-Aviato is an online trading platform & marketplace, indented to act as a Google Flights + StubHub hybrid.
+Aviato is an online trading platform & marketplace for airline tickets, indented to act as a Google Flights + StubHub hybrid.
 As a frequent flyer myself, I understand the chaos of flight prices.
 For example, a roundtrip December 2022 flight from New York (JFK) to San Francisco (SFO) has increased over $250 in the